emdupre/core-git-course/_episodes/02-history.md

 This shows the difference between the latest copy in the repository and the unstaged changes we have made.

 * `-` means a line was deleted.
 * `+` means a line was added.
 * Note that a line that has been edited is shown as a removal of the old line and an addition of the updated line.

-Looking at differences between commits is one of the most common activities.
+Looking at differences between commits is very useful!
-The `git diff` command itself has a number of [useful options](http://git-scm.com/docs/git-diff.html).
+Note that the `git diff` command itself has a number of [useful options](http://git-scm.com/docs/git-diff.html).

 Now commit the change we made by adding the second reference: